Activities In Badrinath

 Vasudhara Fall as seen from camping ground

-Situated just 4kms from the Badrinath at Mana village, Vasundra Falls is a beautiful destination where the water drops from the height of 400 feet.
+Vasudhara Falls is situated just 4kms from the Badrinath at Mana village, Vasundra Falls is a beautiful destination where the water drops from the height of 400 feet.
 According to Mahabharata mythology, this is one of the final resting places before Pandavs ascended to their heavenly abode Swargarohini.
 It is also believed that the falling water turns away from visitors who are impure in thoughts and heart.

 4. Visit Narad Kund

-This kund is a small recess created by the river Alaknanda near the Badrinath temple.
+This Narad kund is a small recess created by the river Alaknanda near the Badrinath temple.
 Regarded as an auspicious site, it is believed that it is from here the eminent Hindu philosopher Adi Shankaracharya recovered the idol of Vishnu which he established at the Badrinath temple.

 5. Trekking around Badrinath